ewfreesRes/Regression-Modeling-with-Actuarial-and-Financial-Applications/chapter2.md

 ---
 title: Chapter 2.
 Basic Linear Regression
 description: >-
   This chapter considers regression in the case of only one explanatory variable.
 Despite this seeming simplicity, most of the deep ideas of regression can be developed in this framework.
-By limiting ourselves to the one variable case, we can illustrate the relationships between two variables graphically because we are working in only two dimensions.
+By limiting ourselves to the one variable case, we can illustrate the relationships between two variables graphically.
 Graphical tools prove to be important for developing a link between the data and a model.

 ---